mdeff/ntds_2017/README.md

 This repository contains the material for the labs associated with the EPFL master course [EE-558 A Network Tour of Data Science][epfl] ([moodle]), taught in autumn 2017.
 Compared to the [2016 edition], the course has been refocused on graph and network sciences.
+It is further developed in the [2018 edition].
 The course material revolves around the following topics:

 1. [Network Science](https://en.wikipedia.org/wiki/Network_science),
 1. [Spectral Graph Theory](https://en.wikipedia.org/wiki/Spectral_graph_theory),